 This year, more than ever, I have to be flexible about what tools I use to work with students as well as how I use them.
 Last spring we saw a huge shift as educators began to get comfortable texting or video chatting with students.
 Beyond just using my phone more frequently, though, I have to become adept at using multiple technologies.
 Adapting and being flexible about what kinds of modalities I use to teach is critical to supporting all students to engage in the classroom.

 A small example of how I’ll approach this is to use my shortest class period (a 30-minute Wednesday block) to try out a different online technology to review or engage with material.
 Week 1 will be on Kahoot!, Week 2 on Flipgrid, and Week 3 on some kind of online drawing platform.

 It’s really important to also note that being flexible is only possible with a relative amount of consistency: I can use different technologies each Wednesday because I am housing everything on Clever and Classroom with streamlined link access via our unit plans.
 It’s critical that I try not to overwhelm my students with new digital tools and new ways to access what they need to complete an assignment every day or every week.

 While the work of making my curriculum accessible is huge and important, it needs to be accompanied by an intentional, exhaustive audit of all of the content to address the presence of white supremacy culture and bias.
 That’s my Shift #2.
 I’ll walk you through how I’m approaching that in my next post.

 This is the second in a five-part series on anti-racist teaching.
-Read the introductory post and part 3.
+Read the introductory post, part 3, part 4, and part 5.